 In Why Catholic Bibles Are Bigger, Gary Michuta presents a revised and expanded version of his authoritative work on this key issue.
 Combing the historical record from pre-Christian times to the Patristic era to the Reformation and its aftermath, he traces the canon controversy through the writings and actions of its major players.
 You’ll be left with a clear picture of the causes of this tragic divide, and you’ll be able to explain and defend the reasons for the full, unabridged Catholic Bible.

-***Right now, when you purchase Why Catholic Bibles Are Bigger, we'll add a Free Copy of Gary Michuta's eBook, 15 Myths, Mistakes, And Misrepresentations About The Deuterocanon to your online order***
+***Right now, when you purchase Why Catholic Bibles Are Bigger, we'll add a Free Copy of Gary Michuta's eBook, 15 Myths, Mistakes, And Misrepresentations About The Deuterocanon to your cart absolutely Free!***